 Review the Maintaining Status While on Post-Completion OPT section of our website for information on acceptable types of employment, unemployment limits, reporting employment, and employment documentation

-If you do not have employment yet or do not have health insurance coverage through your employer, you may be eligible to purchase the SUNY health insurance from the Student Medical Insurance Office, 1Capen (Tel.
-645-3036; email@example.com).
+If you do not have employment yet or do not have health insurance coverage through your employer, you may be eligible to purchase the SUNY health insurance from the Student Health Insurance Office.
 In order to enroll during OPT, there can be no interruption in your health insurance coverage.
 Application deadlines do apply.
 Contact the Student Health Insurance Office for more information.

 You become eligible to apply for another 12 months of OPT if you change to a higher degree level and meet the requirements again.

 If you have a STEM (Science, Technology, Engineering, Mathematics) degree in an eligible field, you may be eligible for the OPT STEM Extension towards the end of your initial 12 months of Post-Completion OPT.
 Please note that you cannot apply for STEM OPT on the basis of an advanced certificate.
 Visit our STEM OPT page for further information.

 If your employer has filed an H-1B petition on your behalf, you may be eligible for the Cap Gap Extension.
 Please visit our Cap Gap page for further information.

 If you maintained your immigration status during your Post-Completion OPT and do not continue onto the OPT STEM Extension, you will have a 60-day grace period after your Post-Completion OPT EAD expires.
 You are permitted to remain inside the U.S. during those 60 days to prepare for your departure, apply to change your status (if eligible) or begin a new degree program.
 SEVIS transfer or issuance of a new I-20 if continuing studies at UB must be completed before the end of the 60-day grace period.
 If you are not admitted to a new degree program or do not submit a change-of-status application before the end of the 60 days, you must leave the U.S.

 During your 60-day grace period, you may not work.
 If you fail to depart the U.S. before the end of your 60-day Grace period (if eligible), you will be out of status.